Ssxs-Andrea/Y2S1-Brick-Ball-Game/README.md

 - Instruction
 - Highscore

-Set the game elements invisible while selecting the game mode.

 Reason: The main menu provides a clear and organized interface for players to navigate through various sections of the game.